What are Short Breaks?

 Community Short Breaks is now city-wide and will provide activities from the following locations during term-time.

-If your child or young person has never attended a Community Short Breaks activity, we will require a completed Short Breaks Passport [https://www.coventry.gov.uk/downloads/download/341/short_break_activities_for_children_and_young_people_with_disabilities] and a copy of a Disability Living Allowance (DLA) letter or evidence of a diagnosed disability either by letter from a relevant professional or by confirmation from your child's school.
+If your child or young person has never attended a Community Short Breaks activity, we will require a completed Short Breaks Passport [https://www.coventry.gov.uk/downloads/download/341/short_break_activities_for_children_and_young_people_with_disabilities] and Disability Living Allowance (DLA) letter or evidence of a special educational need and/or a disability, either by letter from a relevant professional or by confirmation from your child's school.

 Non-attendance term-time Short Breaks